 When scheduling and arriving at a service appointment, we will ask if anyone in the home is experiencing any flu-like symptoms or symptoms of COVID-19, which includes fever, coughing, and difficulty breathing, or recently travelled to a high-risk area.
 If the answer is yes, our team members will assess the situation and determine how to proceed while taking precautionary measures to avoid exposure to COVID-19.

 While we understand the financial uncertainty caused by the pandemic, your monthly rent payment is due in accordance with your lease agreement unless you’ve made other payment arrangements with us.
-To help make paying rent easier, we’ve lifted most payment restrictions, allowing residents to pay online or make partial payments at any time, and we’re waiving late fees for individuals who have been impacted by COVID-19 and are current on any existing payment plans.
+To help make paying rent easier, we’ve lifted most payment restrictions, allowing residents to pay online or make partial payments at any time.

 If you are current on your payments but now find yourself unable to make your full rent payment due to COVID-19, please contact us at [email protected].
 Please understand, due to the high number of requests, it may take up to two business days for us to respond.

 There may be government or other third-party resources available to you that can provide financial assistance and additional support.
 We’ve compiled a list many of those resources here.

 Please remember, you are still responsible for paying rent according to the terms of your lease, however, we would like to work with you to return your account to good standing if possible.
 Please contact us at [email protected] or 844.475.2326 to discuss your options.
 And again, there may be government or other third-party support resources available to you.
 Please take some time to review these.